Life on Campus

-The UCI Respondent Services Coordinator (RSC) is a member of the Wellness, Health and Counseling Services (WH&CS) team.
-The RSC provides assistance for students, faculty or staff navigating personal, academic and disciplinary impacts of being alleged respondents in sexual assault, sexual harassment, stalking and dating/domestic violence cases.
+Respondent Services provides assistance for students, faculty or staff navigating personal, academic and disciplinary impacts of being alleged respondents in sexual assault, sexual harassment, stalking and dating/domestic violence cases.

-Services of the RSC include: helping respondents understand their rights; explaining and helping navigate the investigation and adjudication processes, including accompanying respondents to formal hearings; assisting with securing interpreter/translation services; and referring respondents to campus and community resources, such as for psychological counseling, legal services (including help understanding and complying with protection orders), alternative housing, academic changes and other needs.
+Respondent Services include: helping respondents understand their rights; explaining and helping navigate the investigation and adjudication processes, including accompanying respondents to formal hearings; assisting with securing interpreter/translation services and referring respondents to campus and community resources, such as for psychological counseling, legal services (including help understanding and complying with protection orders), alternative housing, academic changes and other needs.

-All students registered in a degree program are eligible to access services at the Student Health Center (SHC), located at the corner of East Peltason and Pereira Drive.
+All matriculated students registered in a degree program and extension students are eligible to access services at the Student Health Center (SHC).
+Located at the corner of East Peltason and Pereira Drives (building 5 on the campus map), SHC also includes a state-of-the-art dental clinic located in building 6 across the street at the same intersection.
 The SHC is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 SHC also administers the UC Student Health Insurance Plan (UC SHIP).

 Student Health Center

-Although not required, all students are encouraged to have an updated physical examination to screen for health problems.
+Although not mandatory, all students are encouraged to have an updated physical examination to screen for health problems.
 Students enrolled in UC SHIP are covered 100% for this service when performed at the SHC or by a PPO provider.
-If the student is enrolled in UC SHIP and prefers to have the examination performed by the student’s own physician, a referral from the SHC Insurance Services department is required prior to the service being rendered in order for the service to be a covered benefit.
+If the student is enrolled in UC SHIP and has had a recent physical examination or other medical services, they are encouraged to submit copies to SHC for inclusion in your SHC electronic medical record.
 Students transferring from another UC campus where their medical records are on file should have the records transferred to the UCI Student Health Center.